Paranthropus robustus: Discovery

 At this point in time, Australian anthropologist Raymond Dart had made the very first claim (quite controversially at the time) of an early ape-like human ancestor in 1924 from South Africa, Australopithecus africanus, based on the Taung child.
 In 1936, Broom had described "Plesianthropus transvaalensis" (now synonymised with A. africanus) from the Sterkfontein Caves only 2 km west from Kromdraai.
 All these species dated to the Pleistocene and were found in the same general vicinity (now called the "Cradle of Humankind").
 Broom considered them evidence of a greater diversity of hominins in the Pliocene from which they and modern humans descended, and consistent with several hominin taxa existing alongside human ancestors.

-The Kromdraii taxon, classified as Paranthropus robustus, was later discovered at the nearby Swartkrans Cave in 1948.
+The Kromdraai taxon, classified as Paranthropus robustus, was later discovered at the nearby Swartkrans Cave in 1948.
 P. robustus was only definitively identified at Kromdraai and Swartkrans until around the turn of the century when the species was reported elsewhere in the Cradle of Humankind at Sterkfontein, Gondolin, Cooper's, and Drimolen Caves.
 The species has not been found outside this small area.